 Detecting the causative organism is often difficult because

 Because tuberculous meningitis has a rapid and destructive course and because diagnostic tests are limited, this infection should be treated based on clinical suspicion.
-Currently, the WHO recommends treatment with isoniazid, rifampin, pyrazinamide, and ethambutol for 2 mo followed by isoniazid and rifampin for 6 to 7 mo (see Tuberculosis (TB)).
+Currently, the WHO recommends treatment with the anti-tuberculosis drugs First-line drugs for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more isoniazid, rifampin, pyrazinamide, and ethambutol for 2 months followed by isoniazid and rifampin for 6 to 7 months.
 Corticosteroids (prednisone or dexamethasone) may be added if patients present with stupor, coma, or neurologic deficits.

-Lyme disease is a chronic spirochetal infection caused by Borrelia burgdorferi in the US and by B. afzelii and B. garinii in Europe.
-The disease is spread by Ixodes ticks, usually the deer tick in the US.
+Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
+Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more is a chronic spirochetal infection caused by Borrelia burgdorferi in the US and by B. afzelii and B. garinii in Europe.
+Lyme disease is spread by Ixodes ticks, usually the deer tick in the US.
 In the US, 12 states account for 95% of cases.
 The states include mid-Atlantic and northeastern coastal states, Wisconsin, California, Oregon, and Washington.
 Up to 8% of children and some adults who contract Lyme disease develop meningitis.
 The meningitis may be acute or chronic; usually, it begins more slowly than acute viral meningitis.

 Clues to the diagnosis include

 Time spent in wooded areas and travel to an endemic area (including in Europe)